15 Examples of Personification in Everyday Speech, Literature, and Culture

 Are you confused about personification?
-Read on to find out examples of personification how this shows up in your writing.
+Read on to find examples of personification and how this shows up in your writing.

 Literary devices are figurative language tools that help writing convey meaning more effectively.
 Many writers use these well, and personification is one such literary device.
 Personification gives human traits to something that is not human, and this is an example of personification.
 Here is an example: